 Built in the early 1770s, the Burgwin Wright House is a stunning example of original Georgian architecture, and is an attractive local landmark that’s highlighted by its on-site lush gardens.
 Visitors can explore the sights and scents of the orchard, the two terraced gardens with seasonal blooms, and the kitchen garden that’s stocked with herbs and veggies with an easy stroll along the grounds.

-The 250 acres of the Greenfield Park and Gardens is a stunning attraction that can be explored a myriad of ways.
+The 250 acres of the Greenfield Park and Lake is a stunning attraction that can be explored a myriad of ways.
 Visitors can enjoy a scenic paddle through the on-site Greenfield Lake, explore roughly 5 miles of biking and hiking trails, or can linger at the park’s extensive gardens which include azaleas, camellias, and other popular southern blooms.

 Encompassing 58 acres of preserved natural landscape, visitors can take a hike along the Halyburton’s Park 1.3 mile long nature to encounter a variety of natural landscapes, habitats, and local wildlife.
 Highlights of the park include limestone deposit ponds, picnic shelters, and a wide array of birds, butterflies, and other local wildlife that thrive within the natural setting.